-For the Hanukkah holiday, grandparents and adults often give small children bags of coins or chocolate candy that have been wrapped in foil.
-The word for these coins is Gelt, which means money in Yiddish.
+This chocolate gelt is the perfect Hanukkah treat.
+During the Festival of Lights, grandparents and adults often give small children bags of coins or circular chocolate gelt wrapped in gold foil.
+The word "Gelt" means "money" in Yiddish.

 What You Need:

 - 1 lb. semi-sweet chocolate (either in chips or in a bar)

 - Baking sheet

 - Break up your chocolate (if you have a bar of chocolate) and put it a small pot or double boiler.